Greenwood Library librarians have developed the following student learning objectives to align with course levels.

 The below video (4:50 minutes) offers a brief introduction to the orientation activities.

-Instructors of this foundational English course are encouraged to bring your sections to participate in an instructional tool students, and your colleagues, seem to really enjoy: Search & Destroy.
+Instructors of this foundational English course are encouraged to bring their sections to participate in an engaging and critical instructional tool activity: Search & Destroy.
 This card game allows students to learn to search for scholarly resources while playing a fun, competitive game with their classmates.
-Since making this option available, we have observed that students are engaged in the learning process, and navigate the library’s resources with greater proficiency than before we adopted the game.
+Since making this option available, librarians have observed that students are engaged in the learning process, and navigate the library’s resources with greater proficiency than before we adopted the game.

 Our hope is that each ENGL 165 class will schedule two library visits, one 50-minute session for Search & Destroy, and a second scheduled once students are working on a specific research assignment.
 If your course meets on Tuesday and Thursday, we can combine Search & Destroy with hands-on practice in a single class period.